openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/netapp-volume-driver.rst

 NetApp unified driver
 =====================

-The NetApp unified driver is a block storage driver that supports multiple storage families and protocols.
+The NetApp unified driver is a Block Storage driver that supports multiple storage families and protocols.
 A storage family corresponds to storage systems built on different NetApp technologies such as clustered Data ONTAP, Data ONTAP operating in 7-Mode, and E-Series.
 The storage